 Exceptional Student Neighbour Awards honour community-minded students

-McMaster students received Exceptional Student Neighbour Awards during a Monday ceremony in MUSC.
+Leading by example: McMaster students received Exceptional Student Neighbour Awards on Monday, March 23 for their efforts to foster good community relations.
+The awards were presented during a morning ceremony in MUSC.

 Betty Bechtel didn’t know what to expect when Nathan and Joel Gamble began frantically waving at her car.